daniel-majer/koala-tables/README.md

 Tables are reusable, flexible and supported arbitrary number of child types, with more generic rendering.

 Things to do if more time available:
-- exist more advanced solutions for tables like Tanstack Query, so consider use it
+- exist more advanced solutions for tables like Tanstack Tables etc., so consider use it
 - when fetch data, consider add loading spinner, tanstack query for handling remote state etc.
 - fix issues with duplicate ID's, this may cause unexpected component behavior
 - deeply nested children are currently supported, but rendering performance might degrade if the data tree becomes too large, so definitively consider performance optimization